Network compression with configuration models and the minimum description length: Calculations

 \subsection{Correlated Configuration Model}

-The CCM is an extension to the CM with added degree-degree correlations.
+The CCM is an extension of the CM with added degree-degree correlations.
 To include these correlations, each degree class is a unique node type.
-The edge matrix then provides the number $e(k,k')$ of edges between nodes of degree $k$ and nodes of degree $k'$.
+The edge matrix $\bm{e}$ then provides the number $e(k,k')$ of edges between nodes of degree $k$ and nodes of degree $k'$.

 As illustrated in Fig.~\ref{fig:cartoon}(C-D), we are now shuffling a stub list for each node type, or degree class, meaning that we have at most $k_{\textrm{max}}$ lists of tokens.
-We then connect nodes both across lists [for instance the first $e(1,2)$ tokens in the 2nd lists are stubs from nodes of degree 2 that will be connected to stubs from nodes of degree 1] and within the lists [diagonal elements $e(k,k)$].
-There are $\prod (kN_k)!$ ways of shuffling all the lists, and accounting for the same permutations as before, we find
+We then connect nodes both across lists (for instance, the first $e(1,2)$ tokens in the 2nd list are stubs from nodes of degree 2 that will be connected to stubs from nodes of degree 1) and within the lists (diagonal elements $e(k,k)$).
+There are $\prod (kN_k)!$ ways of shuffling all the lists and accounting for the same permutations as before, giving

-The first product of the denominator accounts for the shuffling of edges between tokens of different lists.
-The factors in the second product of the denominator account respectively for the permutation of token order within $e(k,k)$ edges, for the shuffling of such edges and for the equivalence of stubs of the same node.
+The first product in the denominator accounts for the shuffling of edges between tokens of different lists.
+The factors in the second product of the denominator account respectively for the permutation of token order within $e(k,k)$ edges, for the shuffling of such edges, and for the equivalence of stubs of the same node.
 Taking the log, we then find

-The description length $\mathcal{L}_{\textrm{CCM}}$ will be a function of the number $T$ of unique node types which is here simply the number of unique degrees ($0\leq T \leq k_{\textrm{max}}$).
-To define the model, we then need to define the $T\times T$ matrix of edges $e(k,k')$ as well as the degree sequence itself.
-Following Ref. \cite{peixoto2013parsimonious}, it is simpler to calculate the total number of possible matrices that distribute $E$ edges among $T(T+1)/2$ possible pairs of groups.
-The information needed to specify which matrix defines the model is then given by the logarithm of the total number of matrix, yielding
+The description length $\mathcal{L}_{\textrm{CCM}}$ will be similar to $\mathcal{L}_{\textrm{CM}}$ calculated in Eq.~(\ref{eq:l_cm}).
+To define the CCM model, we must also communicate the $T\times T$ matrix of edges $e(k,k')$.
+Following Ref. \cite{jerdee2024improved}, we specify which matrix we are using among all possible matrices with marginals $\lbrace kN_k\rbrace$.
+The information needed to specify which matrix defines the model is then given by the logarithm of the total number of matrices, yielding

-where $h(x) = (1+x)\log (1 + x) - x \log x$ is the binary entropy function describing the logarithm of the total number of matrix for $E\gg 1$ \cite{peixoto2012entropy}.
+where $M(\bm{e})$ is the number of matrices with the marginals of the network edge matrix $\bm{e}$ as calculated in Ref. \cite{jerdee2024improved}.
 The remaining terms specify the degree sequence as in our previous calculation for the CM.
+Summing Eqs. (\ref{eq:s_ccm}) and (\ref{eq:p_ccm}), we get the following DL for the CCM,